-What the manual says What you actu ally do 1 Move the pointer over the Tutorial directory display.
-Move the pointer over 2 Click the Menu (middle) button.
-Filer Display Display Large icons the Tutorials directory display, click Menu and 3 Move the pointer to the right of the Display option.
+What the manual says What you actually do Move the pointer over the Tutorials directory display, click Menu and choose Display/Small icons.
+Move the pointer over the Tutorial directory display.
+2 Click the Menu (middle) button.
+Display Large icons Move the pointer to the right of the Display option.
 This opens the Display submenu.
-Clear selection Options choose Display/Small icons.
-4 Move the pointer over the Small icons option.
-Options Sort by type New directory Sort by size Open parent Sort by date 5 Click Select to choose the Small icons option.
-1 Move the pointer over the directory display.
+Select all Chear Cotions Solid Select all Chear Solid Solid Select all Chear Select all 4 Move the pointer over the Small icons option.
+New directory Open parent Sort by type Sort by size Sort by date 5 Click Select to choose the Small icons option.
+Move the pointer over the directory display, click Menu and enter Letters into the New directory/Name: writable menu box.
+Move the pointer over the directory display.
 2 Click the Menu (middle) button.
-Move the pointer over the directory display, 3 Move the pointer to the right of the New directory option.
-Filer Display click Menu and enter Letters into the 4 Use the Delete key to erase any existing default name.
-Plan P Select all Olong selection New directory/Name: writable menu box.
-5 Type in the name Letters for your new directory.
-Options Name: New directory Letters Open parent 6 Click Select over the New directory writable menu box (or press J) to enter the name.
+Move the pointer to the right of the New directory option.
+Display 1- Use the Delete key to erase any existing default name.
+Select all 5 Type in the name Letters for your new directory.
+Options Name: New directory Open parent Letters 6 Click Select over the New directory writable menu box (or press ⅃) to enter the name.